TritonVM/triton-vm/specification/src/u32-table.md

 1. If the `CopyFlag` in the next row is 0 and the current instruction is `pow`, then `LHS` remains unchanged.
 1. If the `CopyFlag` in the next row is 0 and the current instruction is `pow` and `RhsLsb` in the current row is 0, then `Result` in the current row is `Result` in the next row squared.
 1. If the `CopyFlag` in the next row is 0 and the current instruction is `pow` and `RhsLsb` in the current row is 1, then `Result` in the current row is `Result` in the next row squared times `LHS` in the current row.
-1. If the `CopyFlag` in the next row is 0, then `RunningProductProcessor` in the next row is `RunningProductProcessor` in the current row.
+1. If the `CopyFlag` in the next row is 0, then `U32LookupServerLogDerivative` in the next row is `U32LookupServerLogDerivative` in the current row.
-1. If the `CopyFlag` in the next row is 1, then `RunningProductProcessor` in the next row has absorbed the next row with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
+1. If the `CopyFlag` in the next row is 1, then `U32LookupServerLogDerivative` in the next row has accumulated the next row with multiplicity `LookupMultiplicity` and with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.

 Written in Disjunctive Normal Form, the same constraints can be expressed as: